embeans-codes/SBMF/README.md

 ### Components
 This is a module type which provides software drivers to access external hardware components such as memory (e.g. DataFlash, SDRAM, SRAM, and NAND flash), displays, sensors, wireless, etc.

+### Boards
-Boards contains mapping of all digital and analog peripheral to each I/O pin of differnt development kits.
+It contains mapping of all digital and analog peripheral to each I/O pin of differnt development kits.